-This course covers the work period of environmental engineering students in the Cooperative Engineering Program.
+Restricted to Cockrell School of Engineering students.
+Covers the work period of engineering students in the Cooperative Engineering Program.
 Forty laboratory hours a week for one semester.
 May be repeated for credit.
-Prerequisite: Application to become a member of the Cooperative Engineering Program, approval of the dean, and appointment for a full-time cooperative work tour.
+Offered on the letter-grade basis only.
+Prerequisite: Consent of the Co-op program coordinator, and appointment for a full-time cooperative work tour.